 See also the Wikipedia page on Unification.

-Since the first part of the query is succesful the rest of the query is run: the value of P is printed as well as the "is 23 years old" string.
+Since the first part of the query is successful the rest of the query is run: the value of P is printed as well as the "is 23 years old" string.

 Note